samueljackson92/mantid/docs/source/index.rst

    :align: right

 * `Algorithms <algorithms/index.html>`_

+  `List of algorithms available in Mantid for loading, processing and saving data.`

 * `Concepts <concepts/index.html>`_

+  `The basic ideas and principles behind Mantid`

 * `Interfaces <interfaces/index.html>`_

+  `List of interfaces containing the tools used for a specific neutron or muon technique`

 * `Fit Functions <fitfunctions/index.html>`_

+  `Functions to fit to your data`

 * `Fit Minimizers <fitminimizers/index.html>`_

+  `Algorithms for determining the fit of the functions`

 * `API <api/index.html>`_
     - `Python <api/python/index.html>`_

+      `Reference pages documenting the Python API available from Mantid`

     - `C++ <http://doxygen.mantidproject.org/>`_ (Doxygen)

+      `Reference pages containing the C++ developer documentation`

 * `Release Notes <release/index.html>`_

+  `Details of new or changed features in all previous releases`